xlink-network/xlink-docs/developers/contracts/cross-peg-out-v2-01-agg.md

 - Location: `xlink/packages/contracts/bridge-stacks/contracts/btc-peg-out-v2-01-agg.clar`
 - [Deployed contract]()

 This technical document provides a detailed overview of the contract responsible for managing the peg-out aggregator process.
-The contract manages the transfer of `SIP-010` tokens from Stacks to EVM-compatible blockchains.
-It burns aBTC and employs non-ALEX liquidity aggregators to bridge tokens from Stacks to Bitcoin, validates amounts and applies fees.
-During the process, tokens are either burned or transferred (depending on the token's configuration) to a designated address on the EVM chain.
+The contract manages the transfer of tokens from Stacks to other blockchains by burning aBTC, employing non-ALEX liquidity aggregators, validating amounts and applying the necessary fees.
 The core functionality of the contract is implemented through the `transfer-to-swap` function.
 Lets examine the main components of the contract below.

 ## Storage